MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-creating-a-code-snippet.md

 The description field provides more information about your code snippet when viewed in the **Code Snippets Manager**.
 The shortcut is a tag you can type to insert your snippet.

-1. To edit your snippet, open the snippet file from the following location, depending on the code language and version of Visual Studio that you're using:
+1. To edit your snippet, open the snippet file from one of the following locations, depending on the code language:

+   ::: moniker range=">= vs-2022"
    - *%USERPROFILE%\Documents\Visual Studio 2022\Code Snippets\Visual C#\My Code Snippets/SquareRoot.snippet*
    - *%USERPROFILE%\Documents\Visual Studio 2022\Code Snippets\Visual Basic\My Code Snippets/SquareRoot.snippet*
+   ::: moniker-end

+   ::: moniker range="<= vs-2019"
    - *%USERPROFILE%\Documents\Visual Studio 2019\Code Snippets\Visual C#\My Code Snippets/SquareRoot.snippet*
    - *%USERPROFILE%\Documents\Visual Studio 2019\Code Snippets\Visual Basic\My Code Snippets/SquareRoot.snippet*
+   ::: moniker-end

    > [!TIP]
    > Because you're editing the file in the directory where Visual Studio placed it, you don't need to reimport it to Visual Studio.